Skip to main contentAccessibility Statement

 To conform to the SEND Code of Practice, applications for students aged over 16 must be made by the young person.

-Parents will be told of the decision within 6 weeks of receiving the request.
+You will be told of the decision within 6 weeks of receiving the request.

 If you decide to use this form, it may help if you prepare any supporting evidence you have, as you can submit them at the same time.
-This evidence is likely to be letters and reports from medical and other professionals who have worked with or assessed their child.
+This evidence is likely to be letters and reports from medical and other professionals who have worked with or assessed your child.
 You can save your form and then return to it if needed.

 If you need support with your child's application you can contact: